Murong Xiang: Reign

 In late June 397, Tuoba Gui, unable to fix his supply issue, lifted the siege of Zhongshan to replenish his grains in Hejian.
 Having repelled the Wei army, Murong Xiang declared himself Emperor of Yan and changed the reign era title of Jianshi (建始).
 He also handed out imperial offices and appointed the Duke of Xiping, Kezuhun Tan (可足渾潭), as Grand General of Chariots and Cavalry, and Prefect of the Masters of Writing.
-Earlier, in 391, Tuoba Gui had sent his brother, Tuoba Gu (拓拔觚), as a hostage to Yan.
+Earlier, in 391, Tuoba Gui had sent his brother, Tuoba Gu (拓跋觚), as a hostage to Yan.
 Tuoba Gu remained in Zhongshan when Murong Bao left, but after Murong Xiang became emperor, Murong Xiang executed him to raise morale in the city.

 Murong Xiang's reign would only last two months.
 During his brief reign, Murong Xiang proved to be a cruel and neglectful ruler.
 Records described him as having an addiction to wine and overly engaging himself in pleasurable activities.
 Throughout his rule, he indiscriminately executed over 500 people in Zhongshan, including Kezuhun Tan.
 There was also a famine that struck Zhongshan, and when his people asked him for permission to forage for food outside the city, Murong Xiang denied them.
 As a result, many perished in the famine.

 Desperate for a new leader, the people of Zhongshan looked to Murong Lin, who was in hiding since his last encounter with Murong Xiang.
 In the autumn of 397, Murong Xiang sent his general, Zhang Xiang (張驤) to collect taxes in Changshan commandery.
 While Zhang Xiang was there, Murong Lin and his remaining troops blended into Zhang Xiang's men and followed them back to Zhongshan.
 Murong Lin and his followers secretly entered Zhongshan when the gates were open, and once inside, they captured Murong Xiang and beheaded him.
 Murong Lin subsequently declared himself Emperor of Yan.

 Shortly after Murong Lin's declaration, however, Northern Wei attacked Zhongshan again.
 In November 397, Zhongshan finally fell to Wei.
 Murong Xiang had been given a burial after his death.
 Tuoba Gui, who was reportedly devastated by Tuoba Gu's death, had Murong Xiang dug up and beheaded again.